How Tapping into Your Child’s Emotions Can Help You Tap into Their Strengths

 Have Lea Speak at Your Next Event...

 As a University researcher, Lea Waters, PhD, turns her science into strength-based strategies to help organizations, educators and parents around the world build resilience in their employees and children, helping them to thrive.
 Lea’s keynotes and talks offer her audience a unique blend of science and practice.
-To find out more about working with Lea or to book Lea for your next event, please fill out this form.
+To find out more about working with Lea or to book Lea for your next event, please visit: www.ADLSpeakers.com or contact Nicole at email@example.com.

 Photo credits (in order of appearance): Jose Ibarra, Wooozxh, Frank McKenna and Luca Campioni on Unsplash.